oogl/0004_reu_discrete_maths_word_equations/README.md

 ## Theory
-Will be published soon.
+Will be published someday.
-> Now you can read an article on the [Wikipedia FR](https://fr.wikipedia.org/wiki/%C3%89quation_entre_mots)
+> You can read an article on the [Wikipedia FR](https://fr.wikipedia.org/wiki/%C3%89quation_entre_mots)

 ## How to use